Aventon eBikes in Canada: The Verified Brand Profile (2026)

 Does Aventon honour its warranty in Canada?

-Yes.
-As of January 1, 2026 Aventon covers Canadian purchasers on the same terms as U.S. buyers: two years on frame (lifetime if registered within 90 days), motor, and electrical components.
+Yes, with a date caveat.
+The current terms apply to new e-bikes purchased in the United States or Canada on or after January 1, 2026, on the same terms as U.S. buyers: two years on the frame (lifetime if registered within 90 days), and two years on electrical components — which Aventon defines to include the motor, controller, display, charger, throttle, sensors and battery.
 The battery is two years OR 300 charge cycles, whichever comes first — a clause daily riders should note.
+Pre-2026 Canadian purchases are not clearly covered.

 Was there an Aventon recall?

 Yes.
-On January 4, 2024 the U.S. CPSC recalled the Aventon Sinch.2 folding e-bike — about 2,300 units in the U.S. plus about 30 in Canada — because it could accelerate unexpectedly.
+On January 4, 2024 the U.S. CPSC announced recall #24-075 of the Aventon Sinch.2 folding e-bike — about 2,300 units in the U.S.; no Canadian unit count was published in any source — because it could accelerate unexpectedly.
 Six reports, no injuries.
 The remedy was a free controller software update through an authorised dealer.
-No Health Canada recall is on record.
+No Health Canada recall or advisory against Aventon was found as of June 13, 2026.

 Are Aventon batteries safe and UL certified?

-Aventon states its current models meet UL 2849 — the standard for the complete e-bike electrical system — via TÜV Rheinland (2023), and that batteries use LG and Samsung cells.
-There is no CPSC battery-fire warning and no Health Canada recall against Aventon as of June 2026.
-Older pre-2022 models predate the certification.
+Aventon's current models are certified to UL 2849 — the standard for the complete e-bike electrical system, not a battery-only standard — via a TÜV Rheinland cTUVus mark announced November 9, 2023 (so there is no UL Solutions file number).
+Aventon states the packs use LG and Samsung cells.
+There is no CPSC battery-fire warning and no Health Canada recall against Aventon as of June 13, 2026.
+Older, pre-update models predate the certification.

 Is Aventon legit?

-Yes.
+In our assessment, yes.
 Aventon has a consistent legal identity across CPSC filings, its warranty, and California incorporation records, real UL 2849 certification, and it handled its one recall responsibly.
-The cautions are the fine print — the 300-cycle battery clause, a motor-supplier support restriction, and limited Canadian legal presence if a dispute escalates.
+The cautions are the fine print — the 300-cycle battery clause, the 14-day/0-mile return limits, motor-parts dependency for drive-system work, limited Canadian legal presence if a dispute escalates, and a filed (status-unverified) Pace 500 product-liability lawsuit.

 The Bottom Line